Entrepreneurship Competition - Terms & Conditions

 a.
 Finalists are responsible for their own travel and accommodation costs associated with attending the Final Pitch Event, unless otherwise specified.

 b.
-The Organisers at their discretion, offer travel support or reimbursement to finalists.
+The Organisers, at their discretion, may offer travel support or reimbursement to finalists.

 c.
 By attending the Final Pitch Event, Finalists may be asked to consent to reasonable photography, filming, and media coverage for event documentation and promotion purposes.